A champion for global education equity: Lydiah Kemunto Bosire, 20 for 20 honoree

 Lydiah Kemunto Bosire, CEO of 8B Education Investments

-As the founder and CEO of 8B Education Investments, Lydiah Kemunto Bosire ’01 MPA ’02 has emerged as a transformative figure at the intersection of sustainability, global education, and human development.
+As the founder and CEO of 8B Education Investments, Lydiah Kemunto Bosire ’01 MPA ’02 has emerged as a transformative figure at the intersection of sustainability, global education and human development.
 She is addressing the $50 billion financing gap faced by African students pursuing higher education at global universities, advancing a model that links education access to broader efforts in sustainability and innovation.
-With a background in international diplomacy through her work with the United Nations, the World Bank, and the World Health Organization, Bosire brings a diverse set of experience to her mission of equipping Africa’s rising generation to lead solutions in climate, health, and other critical sectors.
+With a background in international diplomacy through her work with the United Nations, the World Bank and the World Health Organization, Bosire brings a diverse set of experience to her mission of equipping Africa’s rising generation to lead solutions in climate, health and other critical sectors.

-Focused on innovative educational financing as a tool to unlocking capital markets and changing the face of the global labor market, Bosire says her commitment stems from her belief in equity and the transformative power of education in leveling out the playing field.
+Focused on innovative educational financing as a tool for changing the face of the global labor market, Bosire says her commitment stems from her belief in equity and the transformative power of education in leveling out the playing field.
 “Being selected for the Notable Alumni list is an immense honor and testament to the collective efforts and vision behind 8B Education Investments,” she says.
-“It underscores the impact we can have when business and impact intersect, changing the face of the global labor market by financing global education of African students.”
+“We believe that African youth can and must be equipped to drive global innovation, productivity and ultimately shared prosperity.
+And the only way to do this at meaningful scale is at the intersection of business and impact.
+We are demonstrating that African global education is investable by private capital and can take off, much as it has done in other regions of the world.
+Ours is a practical approach to turn Africa’s demographic advantage into a real asset.”

 Learn more about Bosire in this Q&A.